-MySpace already has provided the platform for several original series, including the Vuguru production "Prom Queen," which premiered this year, and the Marshall Herskovitz and Edward Zwick-created "Quarterlife," set to debut next month.
-"Roommates," a collaboration with new-media production company Iron Sink Media, will mark the first time that MySpace has creative control.
+MySpace already has provided the platform for several original series, including the Vuguru production “Prom Queen,” which premiered earlier in the year, and the Marshall Herskovitz and Edward Zwick-created “Quarterlife,” set to debut next month.
+“Roommates,” a collaboration with new-media production company Iron Sink Media, will be the first time that MySpace has creative control, though.

 Ford Focus will be the show’s “title sponsor,” and it is the only advertiser that MySpace is announcing at this time.
 The car company will present short bumper ads before the episodes, and the Focus will be integrated into the series, with one of the characters purchasing the car, among other product placements.